isomerpages/moe-chijsjc/_the-sjc-experience/Level Programmes.md

 | ![](/images/The%20SJC%20Experience/Level%20Programmes/lvlcamps3a.png)     |  ![](/images/The%20SJC%20Experience/Level%20Programmes/lvlcamps3b.png)    |

-<figcaption>: To help the Sec 3 students cope with the changes in Upper Secondary, the Sec 3 camp focused on team-building and resilience through an exciting 3D2N adventure in the outdoors.
+<figcaption>To help the Sec 3 students cope with the changes in Upper Secondary, the Sec 3 camp focused on team-building and resilience through an exciting 3D2N adventure in the outdoors.
 </figcaption>

 <br>